hifi-finance/hifi/packages/amm/README.md

 ## Usage

 The node package that you just installed contains both Solidity and JavaScript code.
-The former represents the smart contracts themselves; the latter, the Hardhat artifacts and the TypeChain bindings.
+The former represents the smart contracts themselves; the latter, the smart contract ABIs and the TypeChain bindings.

 ### Solidity